project-sunbird/sunbird-devops/Installation.md

 - The automated setup also creates a proxy server and like all proxy servers, it will require a SSL certificate.
 Details of the certificates have to added in the configuration, please see [this wiki](https://github.com/project-sunbird/sunbird-devops/wiki/Updating-SSL-certificates-in-Sunbird-Proxy-service) for details on how to do this.
 Note: If you don't have SSL certificates and want to get started you could generate and use [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate), steps for this are detailed in [this wiki](https://github.com/project-sunbird/sunbird-devops/wiki/Generating-a-self-signed-certificate)
 - Run `cd sunbird-devops/deploy`
 - Run `sudo ./install-deps.sh`.
 This will install dependencies.
-- Edit the inventory file to put in the IP of the
 - Run `sudo ./deploy-apis.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This will onboard various APIs and consumer groups.

 **Note:** Next 2 steps are necessary only when the application is being deployed for the first time and could be skipped for subsequent deploys.